cedricsam/Utilities/streetstories_minicms/README.md

 - You would still have to manually customize `content.json` for your first slide and sounds
 - We left most of our contents files
 - Our `main.js` is slightly modified to accomodate our video delivery system (Vidly) and assumes you have a subdir called img/pics where all the photos go
+- `index.html` was also modified to accomodate an intro blurb for each slide

 ## Links